The App Localisation Process

-Once you have localized the application, the app store titles and description and tested the new app to ensure usability it is time to release the new version!
+Once you have localised the application, the app store titles and description and tested the new app to ensure usability, it is time to release the latest version!

-If you are serious about making your expansion into new markets a complete success, once the app is released it is important to engage with your new target market through localized press releases, multi-lingual support services and a localized web presence.
-This will provide assurance to the end users that if they pay for your application and there are any issues, they will not be left having to fend for themselves.
+Suppose you are serious about making your expansion into new markets a success once the app is released.
+In that case, engaging with your new target market through localised press releases, multi-lingual support services, and a localised web presence is essential.
+This will assure the end users that if they pay for your application and there are any issues, they will not have to fend for themselves.